EMC-Underground/U-919-SupportPredictor/README.md

 # Support Predictor
 The solution's goal is to predict whether a support case will be open for a specific EMC array.
-The prediction is using ML (Machine Learning) inside an AWS lambda function using an existing historical data set.
+The prediction is based ML (Machine Learning) inside an AWS lambda function using an existing historical data set.

 ## Logic: